ghafeleb/AWS-SageMaker-XGBoost/README.md

     ```

 #  Build and Train a Machine Learning Model Locally
 This section utilizes the XGBoost framework to prototype a binary classification model to predict fraudulent claims on a synthetic auto insurance claims dataset.
+The steps are:
+1. Create a new notebook file on SageMaker Studio.
+2.